dschuff/wasm-debug-subgroup/Charter.md

 - Interactive debuggers or profilers
 - Test suites

-## Amendments to this Charter
+## Amendments to this Charter and Chair Selection

-This charter may be amended by vote of the WebAssembly Community Group.
+This charter may be amended, and Subgroup Chairs may be selected by vote of the full WebAssembly Community Group.